jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=messaging-activemq/server=<server name>/cluster-connection=<cluster-connection name>:read-attribute(name=started)`

 ## syntax of the operation to get the `messaging-activemq` `server` `cluster-connection` `static-connectors`
-the statically defined list of connectors to which this cluster connection will make connections. must be undefined (null) if `discovery-group-name` is defined. get the `messaging-activemq` `server` `cluster-connection` `static-connectors` attribute.
+the statically defined list of connectors to which this cluster connection will make connections. must be undefined (null) if '`discovery-group-name`' is defined. get the `messaging-activemq` `server` `cluster-connection` `static-connectors` attribute.
 `/subsystem=messaging-activemq/server=<server name>/cluster-connection=<cluster-connection name>:read-attribute(name=static-connectors)`